helloworlddan/hello-world.sh/site/content/posts/deploying-reusable-higher-level-resources-with-aws-cdk.md

 {{< gist daniceman e77c9e87e49e0db7a9603d8e9e67cfa2  >}}

 Nice.
-The CdkServiceConfigurator can now be instantiated for every application that requires configuration.
+The Service Configurator can now be instantiated for every application that requires configuration.
 Note how the Service Configurator expects to find the Python code for it's Lambda functions in a very specific directory.